formal-land/formal.land/docs/tools/coq-of-ocaml/options/configuration.md

 ```

 #### Value
-A list of couples of a module name and a module to require from in Coq.
+A list of couples of a module name and a module to require from in Rocq.

 #### Explanation
-When we import a project with many files in Coq, we need to add the relevant `Require` directives for external references.
-For a require rule `["A", "B"]`, when we see in OCaml a reference to the module `A.M`, we generate in Coq the reference `M`.
+When we import a project with many files in Rocq, we need to add the relevant `Require` directives for external references.
+For a require rule `["A", "B"]`, when we see in OCaml a reference to the module `A.M`, we generate in Rocq the reference `M`.
 We also add a `Require B.M.` at the top of the file.

 ## require_import
 #### Example